hasura/graphql-engine/manual/user-roles/assign.rst

 Assigning user roles
 ====================

 A user can be assigned roles.
-This can only done by the admin user.
+This can only be done by the admin user.

 To add a role to a user, make a request to ``/admin/user/add-role`` endpoint.